karilaa-dev/dev260_fall_2025/final_project/README.md

 **Your Answer:**

-Dotnet documentation, google search (to be fair, AI overview usualy had the answer I needed)
+Dotnet documentation, google search (to be fair, AI overview usually had the answer I needed)

 **Most confusing concept:**
 _What was hardest to understand about data structures, algorithm complexity, key comparers, normalization, or organizing your code architecture?_